 We have partnered up with AAFP Continuing Medical Education to assess whether CME courses change clinician behavior.
 With the aid of NRN’s Distributed Ambulatory Research in Therapeutics Network (DARTNet), we will compare clinicians who attend a specific CME program to clinicians who do not attend in order to assess outcomes related to the CME program.
 Our goal is to determine if clinicians who participate in a CME course change their care of patients with diabetes and if the changes affect patient care process measures or intermediate clinical outcomes.

-This study is being conducted from January 2010 through October 2010.
+This study was conducted from January 2010 through October 2010.

 This project is currently closed.

 For additional information about this study, please contact:

 This project is funded by a grant from AAFP CME Division.